Cyclone1070/docsreader/src/tailwind/markdown/docs/installation/framework-guides/parcel.md

 #### Create your project

 Start by creating a new Parcel project if you don’t have one set up already.
-The most common approach is to add Parcel as a dev-dependency to your project as outlined in their<!-- --> [getting started guide](https://parceljs.org/getting-started/webapp/).
+The most common approach is to add Parcel as a dev-dependency to your project as outlined in their [getting started guide](https://parceljs.org/getting-started/webapp/).

 Terminal